 Based on recent announcements, it’s becoming increasingly clear that AR technologies possess vast commercial and technical potential, not just for huge companies like Apple, but for businesses of all sizes from all over the globe.
 As technology starts to shift from what we carry in our hands, to what we wear, this will have significant consequences for business owners.
 In many cases, ARKit will be hugely compelling because it offers a soft entry point for brands seeking to understand the capabilities of AR technology.

-ARKit 2 will immediately provides access to millions of existing iOS devices and a chance to develop software services and products that target the owners of each and every device.
+ARKit 2 immediately provides access to millions of existing iOS devices and a chance to develop software services and products that target the owners of each and every device.
 If you’re a business or brand seeking to develop an AR app that utilises any of the ARKit 2 features discussed in this blog, contact Mozenix today to kick-start the conversation.
+With offices across the UK in London, Glasgow, Edinburgh and Dundee, Mozenix are ideally situated to help accelerate your mobile AR journey and take it to the next level,

 If you’re interested in refining your thinking around Augmented Reality and learning how to develop an app for ARKit 2, it’s worth taking the time to fill in our quick AR survey, takes 2 minutes and should help crystalize your thought process in terms of how an AR app might enhance your current software offering.